project-codeflare/appwrapper/site/_pages/arch-fault-tolerance.md

 The AppWrapper controller is designed to enhance and extend the fault tolerance capabilities provided by the controllers of its wrapped resources.
+If [Autopilot](https://github.com/ibm/autopilot) is deployed on the cluster, the AppWrapper controller can automate both the injection of Node anti-affinites to avoid scheduling workloads on unhealthy Nodes and the migration of running workloads away from unhealthy Nodes.
 Throughout the execution of a workload, the AppWrapper controller monitors both the status of the contained top-level resources and the status of all Pods created by the workload.
 If a workload is determined to be *unhealthy*, the AppWrapper controller